 - Observe the smells, sounds, and sensations around.
-Label them “smell”, “sound”, etc and passively observe them without indulging in them or the thoughts around them.
+Label them “smell,” “sound,” and such like and passively observe them without indulging in them or the thoughts around them.

-- Slowly move your attention to subtle body sensations like tingling, itching and let them pass.
+- Slowly move your attention to subtle body sensations like tingling or itching and let them pass.
 Similarly, observe your body sensations from head to toe.

 - It is natural for emotions to interfere.
 Simply observe these emotions without judging them.
 Name the emotions as “happy”, “crazy”, etc in a relaxed manner.
 At any time your focus shifts, bring your mind back to your breath.